mpod/kernel-playground/README.md

 # kernel-playground #

 This repository contains experiments related to Linux kernel and Raspberry Pi.
+It demostrates how to use `i2c-tools` with `I2C` sensors, how to implement Linux kernel drivers using `IIO` kernel subsystem, and how to use those drivers from userspace.

 ## Contents ##